Skip to content

 ErrorReport is extra="forbid"

-from_dict() rejects unknown keys. recover_error_report() calls it directly: a report dict that is found but fails validation is an internal contract bug — the activity bridge and the submitter share the schema within one deploy. recover_error_report() catches the ValidationError and synthesizes an UnrecoverableWorkflowFailureError fallback (carrying the recovered message plus an [error report failed schema validation] marker) so failure-webhook delivery stays intact; the workflow still fails afterwards, keeping the contract bug visible.
-Any other caller of from_dict() should treat the validation failure as a bug to fix.
+from_dict() rejects unknown keys, so it is the strict inverse of to_dict().
+A report dict that crosses a serialization boundary and fails validation on the way back is an internal contract bug — the writer and the reader share the schema within one deploy.
+A cross-boundary recovery helper that rebuilds a report (e.g. a distributed-worker bridge) is expected to catch that ValidationError and synthesize a fallback report so failure-webhook delivery stays intact while keeping the contract bug visible; any other caller of from_dict() should treat the validation failure as a bug to fix.

 Classification Enums